natac13/CertGround-Documentation/README.md

 Documentation for CertGround™, a training center management webapp design for the construction industry.

-CertGround™️ was build, design and maintained by Sean Paul Campbell.
+CertGround™️ was built, designed and is maintained by Sean Paul Campbell.